ShyamHirpara/COMPRESSOR/README.md

 1. Open the link in any modern web browser (Chrome, Firefox, Safari, Edge).
 2. The application is fully responsive and works on both **Desktop** and **Mobile** devices.
-3. Follow the steps outlined in Section 2 to compress your images instantly.
+3. Follow the steps outlined in this file to compress your images instantly.